 How do we establish a CR?
 Pretty darn easily.
 Most trainers use clickers for their signal sound.
 It is a unique sound that dogs don’t hear in their day to day lives.
 Activate the clicker “CLICK” and drop a treat on the floor.
 Repeat that about twenty times.
 The sound of the click becomes paired with the food.
 The sound is a predictor of food and becomes almost as valuable as the food itself.
 When the dog hears the sound of the clicker his/her brain says “FOOD”!

 Back to the reactive behavior.
 Now that we have an established CR (click) we can attach that very same sound to the appearance of the scary trigger and eventually change the dog’s emotional response to the stranger from “DANGER, DANGER” to “CHICKEN, STEAK AND LIVER!”
 It’s a beautiful thing.

 Every dog is different and often changing reactive behavior involves desensitization and functional reinforcement work as well but for the most part, Counter Conditioning is the place to start.

-Whenever possible, I like to put a solid foundation of training under a dog before beginning counter conditioning work.
+Whenever possible, I like to put a solid foundation of training under a reactive dog before beginning counter conditioning work.
 In my experience, this predicts a better outcome over the long run.
 Dogs who have this history of training are more confident and their handlers have a deeper set of skills to draw from.

 If you would like to start changing your dog’s reactivity just click on the button below.
 Let’s talk!